SuryaNageshBabu/Delivery_X-Database-Design-Implementation-and-Reporting/README.md

 ## 1. Database design

-Inorder to have a stuctured approach to the design process, I have adapted *Kimball's 4 step process to design the data models*
+Inorder to have a stuctured approach to the design process, I have adapted *Kimball's 4 step process to design the data models*.

+* Understanding the bussiness process
+* Declare the grain
+* Identifying the dimensions
-*
+* Identifying the facts